Lakr233/iOSreExtension/README.md

 # wikiqaqiosre README

 This is the README for your extension "wikiqaqiosre".
-After writing up a brief description, we recommend including the following sections.

 ## Suggest Theme

-Suggested Color Theme -> Huacat Pink Theme
+- Huacat Pink Theme
 This is the development used theme, with all svg image resources used uder the same theme

 ## Features